 - Make sure your collection container is clean.

-- Use a glass container, BPA-free (Bisphenol A) plastic container or plastic storage bag made specifically for breast milk collection.
+- Use a glass container, BPA-free (Bisphenol A) plastic container, breast milk storage tray or plastic storage bag made specifically for breast milk collection.
 Do not use a regular plastic sandwich bag.
 It can leak or break during storage.